-Race Date: July 11, 2015
+Race Date: July 9, 2016

-Start Times: 100K – 5:00 AM; 50K – 7:00 AM (Mountain Times)
+Start Times: 100K – 5:00 AM; 55K – 7:00 AM (Mountain Times)

 Location: Near Salmon ID, Leadore ID, Dillon MT.
 View the Travel/Lodging page for detailed information.

-Registration: opens November 1, 2015.
+Registration: Opens November 1, 2015.
 Limited to 300 runners

-These races are point to point and take place predominantly on the Continental Divide National Scenic Trail (CDT) and the Continental Divide.
+Overview: Both races are point to point and take place predominantly on the Continental Divide National Scenic Trail (CDT) and the Continental Divide.
 The length of Continental Divide covered in this event also represents the boarder between Idaho and Montana.
 On the west side is Idaho’s Lemhi River Valley on the East is Montana’s Big Hole Valley.
 In the 100K at mile 49, runners will leave the official CDT for the remainder of the course, but will continue along the true Continental Divide boarder for another 5 miles (mile 54).
 FYI, at mile 49 the CDT dips into Montana then turns parallel to the Continental Divide in-order to divert away from a section of hard to navigate terrain consisting of high mountains, skree, and cliffs.
 We as masochistic trial running RD’s think you should experience some of the beautiful skree fields but not the cliffs, so we will drop off the Continental Divide at mile 54 and descend into the head waters of Bohannon Creek and onto the finish line.
-The 50K race covers the second half of the 100K race starting near the Lemhi Pass AS.
+The 55K race covers the second half of the 100K race starting near the Lemhi Pass AS.

 Because runners following the Continental Divide [separation between drainage to the Pacific Ocean (Idaho side) and Atlantic Ocean (Montana side)] they will always be high in the mountains following the natural elevation changes along the divide and will not ascend or descend into the deep creek and river valleys that boarder the course, except when they drop off the divide to the finish.
 Because of this, the entire race is at a high elevation with respect to this part of Idaho and Montana.
 This course has a good mix of terrain, with a mix of climbs, descents, smooth trail and technical sections.
-This race course has a little bit of every thing to please all types of runners.

 This section of the high, remote, rugged and scenic Beaverhead Mountains is rich in history.
 The birthplace of Sacajawea, the home of the Lemhi-Shoshone Indians, the Lewis and Clark expedition and gold mining are just some of the historic highlights from this part of the Rocky Mountains.
 Besides the occasional road, the landscape along the course is untouched and looks like it did over 200 years ago when Lewis and Clark crossed the divide and the Shoshone traveled to and from their winter and summer grounds over Lemhi Pass.

-Aerial Preview of the Entire 100K and 50K Courses in Less Than 6 Minutes.
+Aerial Preview of the Entire 100K and 55K Courses in Less Than 6 Minutes.
 Plane footage was filmed 5/23/2014.
 No to very little snow will be on the course on race day.

 Detailed Course Aerial Preview.
 Taped 5/23/14.
 Select 720p HD from the You Tube setting icon at the bottom of player to watch in HD!
-The 100K preview is the entire video and the 50K preview starts at 9:47 in the video.
+The 100K preview is the entire video and the 55K preview starts at 9:47 in the video.

 We want to make this event a family event.
 Because we know that many runners like to combine running adventures with family and friend outings, we are working with local businesses to provide adventures for the whole family while you visit.
 Salmon is known as the “White Water Capital of the World” and is the gateway to the largest wilderness area in the lower 48 states.
 Please visit our Family Adventure page for more information.